 Interesting crossbred dogs satisfy almost any need.

 Looking for a name?
-See the Index of famous dogs
+See the The Woof of Fame: 104 famous dogs that made us better

 A dog's love is unconditional.
 Some dogs express themselves in poetry.
 People love dogs so much, they write jokes about them: